AliochaAMERGE/AliochaAMERGE/README.md

   - [A simple web project](https://github.com/AliochaAMERGE/Project-DEVREP-2021) (SPL)
   - [A simulation project on the Paxos Algorithm using PeerSim](https://github.com/AliochaAMERGE/Project-ARA-2021)

-- 🌱 I’m currently learning **Some data engineering framworks such as zookeeper, Cassandra or Hbase.
+- 🌱 I’m currently learning **Some data engineering frameworks such as zookeeper, Cassandra or Hbase.
 And i'm trying to simply improve my overall coding skills.**

 <!--
 - 🌟 My main projects are :